axeluhl/sailing-analytics/wiki/planning/businesscases/smartphonetracking.md

 ## Estimation

+Scope:
+* Features as listed above
+* Android platform only

 We assume that a professional smartphone tracking app should be built by an external agency according to our specifications and in conjunction with the [race committee app](http://wiki.sapsailing.com/wiki/planning/businesscases/racecommitteeapp).
 Efforts therefore are to be divided into those for the agency and those for our team.
 We assume that parts of the prototype can be used, particularly back-end components such as the replicating race log that is shared with the race committee app.

  * Agency and Team: Problem description and architecture and domain knowledge transfer, three weeks